 Money changed hands and we planned to get in touch the very next afternoon.
 Tristan gave us his WhatsApp contact, but said we could also just ask for him at the front counter of the Big Game Club and they would call.

 We parted ways, having handed over the alternator, $200 cash, and a lot of blind trust to a complete stranger.
-We affirmed each other that Tristan seemed like a genuine guy and we felt good about what we had to do.
+We affirmed each other that Tristan seemed like a genuine guy.
+We felt good about the whole thing.
 What else could we say though?
 It was totally out of our hands.
 At worst we could have Sterling give us a tow and sail the rest of the way out of Bimini if we needed to.
 But without that alternator we were stranded in a dicey anchorage with the engine partially disassembled and shallows all around.

 The next day was bad news.
 The shop had closed early.
 Tristan’s brother was able to drop off our alternator that morning, but the shop had closed before he came back to get it.
 They wouldn’t open again until Monday, two more days.
 But it was the weekend, we reasoned, understanable.